 - Professional vita

-- Evidence of Mayo approval of the collaboration
+- Evidence of Mayo's approval of the collaboration

-Please ask your chair to submit an email indicating support for the project and to include a plan for covering courses and expected cost.
+Please ask your chair to add documentation to the application indicating support for the project and to include a plan for covering courses and the expected cost.

 2020 Award Winner